StuartMacKay/cookiecutter-django-library/README.rst

       - Create an example project (views, models, etc.).
 This is mainly used for debugging the template during development.

+    * - ide
+      - pycharm
+      - Create the configuration files for an Integrated Development Environment.
+        The list of choices includes:

+          * `pycharm`_
+          * other

     * - code_checker
       - flake8
       - Tools for checking code quality.
 The list of choices includes: